The Jersey City Board of Education voted 8-1 to approve a $736 million budget for the 2020-2021 school year at an emergency meeting on Friday evening.

 About a month ago, Fulop, along with Ward D Councilman Michael Yun, introduced a $250 school funding plan over the next three years.

-Despite those concerns from City Hall, Trustee Mussab Ali indicated that while the school tax levy would go up 47 percent, that would only be less than $50 per month average household in Jersey City – as far as school taxes go.
+Despite those concerns from City Hall, Trustee Mussab Ali indicated that while the school tax levy would go up 47 percent, that would be less than $50 per month in the average Jersey City household – as far as school taxes go.

 In other words, the tax increase means the owner of an average home assessed at $452,000 would see their school taxes increase by $688 next year.
 The municipal and county budget also impose their own respective tax levies.